rloadd/on_arc/docs/_sources/main_metamorph.md

 This status is returned in the `txStatus` field whenever the transaction is queried.

+A [transaction lifecycle graph](tx_lifecycle) is available in this documentation .

-## Connections to Bitcoin nodes
+## Connection to the Bitcoin netowrk

 Metamorph can connect to multiple Bitcoin nodes, and will use a subset of the nodes to send transactions to.
-The other nodes will be used to listen for transaction INV message, which will trigger the SEEN_ON_NETWORK status of a transaction.
+The other nodes will be used to listen for transaction **INV** message, which will trigger the SEEN_ON_NETWORK status of a transaction.

 The Bitcoin nodes can be configured in the settings file.